Mindset

 Celebrate Success

-As a business owner you will have successes and failures: some big and some small.
-The important thing is to celebrate every success, whatever its size, and don’t let the failures get you down.
-Use failure as a means of learning something new, a lesson on how to improve your business so you are better prepared next time.
-Take the lesson, then move on.
+As a business owner, you will have successes and failures: some big and some small.
+It is important to celebrate every victory, whatever its size, and not let the losses get you down.
+Use failure to learn something new, a lesson on how to improve your business, so you are better prepared next time.
+Take the address, then move on.

 Michael Smyth, Approachable Lawyer.com